threnjen/boardgamegeek/README.md

 The CF is tested in both memory and model-based modes, on both the user's real ratings data and the synthesized data sets.

-Using testing results, we select the most efficient recommendation system, make our business recommendations, and determine the solutions to the challenges.
+Using testing results, we select the most efficient recommendation system, make our business recommendations, and determine the solutions to the collaborative filter challenges.